-- In Lemma 2.1 we studied the problem with trivial shear, that is $\beta = 0$ .
-In this setting the flow turned out to be linearly stable if T is increasing and linearly exponentially unstable if T is decreasing, even if the slope is very small. - In Lemma 2.2 we instead considered the case with shear but with trivial dissipation and saw that while the exponential instability is reduced to an algebraic one, the evolution of the vorticity is unstable.
-The aim of this article is to understand how these results change when adding partial dissipation and whether they extend to more general profiles T. In this section we study the linearized problem first for the case of T affine (answering questions Q1, Q2) and then for general T in Section 3.2 (answering Q3).
-The nonlinear problem with full vertical dissipation is discussed in Section 4, which answers Q4.
+- In Lemma 2.1, we studied the problem with trivial shear, that is $\beta = 0$.
+In this setting the flow turned out to be linearly stable if T is increasing and linearly exponentially unstable if T is decreasing, even if the slope is very small. - In Lemma 2.2, we instead considered the case with shear but with trivial dissipation and saw that while the exponential instability is reduced to an algebraic one, the evolution of the vorticity is unstable.
+In this section, we study the linearized problem first for the case of T affine (answering questions Q1, Q2) and then for general T in Sect.
+3.2 (answering Q3).
+The nonlinear problem with full vertical dissipation is discussed in Sect.
+4, which answers Q4.
 The author would like to thank Charlie Doering for raising the question of the stability of pairs $v = (U(y), 0), \theta = T(y)$ in a discussion.
-3.1.
-Affine Temperature.
-In order to introduce ideas and mechanisms, we first study the case $$T(y) = \alpha y$$ where we allow $\alpha \in \mathbb{R}$ to be negative with a threshold depending on $\nu$ .
-More precisely, it turns out that for this special linearized problem we may allow $\alpha$ to be arbitrarily large, but for the nonlinear setting of Section 4 and the non-affine problem we require a bound by $\nu^{1/3}$ .
-Shear enhanced dissipation suppresses Rayleigh-Bénard instability in this case, thus answering questions Q1 and Q2 of Section 2.
-We remark that results for $\alpha$ positive have been previously established in [Zil20b].
-As the main novelties of this article, we show that even if $\alpha$ is negative (but small) stability holds and that we may further allow T to be non-affine (see Section 3.2).
-Theorem 3.1.
-Consider the linearized Boussinesq equations around $v = (y, 0), \theta = \alpha y$ in coordinates $$(t, x - ty, y)$$ moving with the shear flow:
+3.1 Affine Temperature In order to introduce ideas and mechanisms, we first study the case $$T(y) = \alpha y,$$ where we allow $\alpha \in \mathbb{R}$ to be negative with a threshold depending on ν .
+More precisely, it turns out that for this special linearized problem we may allow α to be arbitrarily large, but for the nonlinear setting of Sect.
+4 and the non-affine problem we require a bound by $\nu^{1/3}$.
+Shear enhanced dissipation suppresses Rayleigh-Bénard instability in this case, thus answering questions Q1 and Q2 of Sect.
+2. We remark that results for α positive have been previously established in Zillinger (2020).
+As the main novelties of this article, we show that even if α is negative (but small) stability holds and that we may further allow T to be non-affine (see Sect.
+3.2).
+Theorem 3.1 Consider the linearized Boussinesq equations around $v = (y, 0), \theta = \alpha y$ in coordinates $$(t, x - ty, y)$$ moving with the shear flow: